sedostheatre/sedos.co.uk/README.md

   - Because I have an account and it mostly works
 - GitHub pages for hosting
   - Up for debate, was just easy to get up and running
+  - Some hosting is on netlify because it makes content editing easier